 My grandmother passed away in 2002.
 She was old enough to remember being a child in Pittsburgh during the Great Depression.
 She used to tell stories about her childhood to let us know how lucky we were to have all of the things that we were undoubtedly taking for granted.
 She remembered sharing what little clothing she had with her two sisters and squeezing her feet into shoes that no longer fit.
 One year, her Christmas gift consisted of crayons which she received as a joint gift with her sisters.
 I’m sure those crayons were used in the most judicious manner.

 I understand why she behaved the way she did, and why others like her do the same.
 But the reality is that in today’s more prosperous economy it can actually cost a person more to hang on to broken things and store sugar packets.
 Real estate is expensive, and energy use to properly heat and cool a home in such a way as to keep mold and mildew off of belongings is pricey.
 If you’re keeping items in an off-site rented storage unit, you’re probably spending more in rent over time than you would if you had to repurchase what you’re storing.
-Erin’s discussion of sunk costs also addresses this issue.
+Our post on sunk costs also addresses an aspect of this issue.